AnticOwl/anticowl.github.io/_Wip/2025-01-21-Alien-Isolation.md

 ## Configuration
 ### OpenCAGE
 Start OpenCAGE and the tool will set themselve up.
+Click on the cogwheel and check `Receive updates from staging branch` and click `Apply Settings`.
+OpenCAGE will start updating.
+The update will resolve some bugs regarding Alias Isolation and the Graphic Settings Editor.
 When all done, click on `Edit Configurations`.

 <div style="width:65%; margin: auto;">
 <img src="/images/AI_00a.jpg" alt="OpenCAGE Configuration" style="box-shadow: 3px 3px 3px gray;">